 The deposit rate for employees is 4 percent to 7 percent of compensation, as adopted by the employer's governing body.
 Participating employers are required to contribute at actuarially determined rates to ensure adequate funding for each employer's plan.
 Employer contribution rates are determined annually and approved by the TCDRS board of trustees.
 Pursuant to state law, employers participating in the system must pay 100 percent of their actuarially determined required contributions on an annual basis.
 Each employer has the opportunity to make additional contributions in excess of its annual required contribution rate either by adopting an elected rate that is higher than the required rate or by making additional contributions on an ad hoc basis.
 Employers may make additional contributions to pay down their liabilities faster, prefund benefit enhancements, and/or buffer against future adverse experience.
 In addition, employers annually review their plans and may adjust benefits and costs based on their local needs and budgets.
 Although accrued benefits may not be reduced, employers may reduce future benefit accruals and immediately reduce costs.
 Monthly contributions by the Authority are based on the covered payroll and the employer contribution rate in effect.
-For fiscal years 2023 and 2022, the Authority made contributions of 7.31 percent and 6.92 percent, respectively.
+For fiscal years 2024 and 2023, the Authority made contributions of 7.14 percent and 7.31 percent, respectively.

-Net Pension Liability (Asset)
+Net Pension Asset

-The Authority has chosen to use the December 31, 2022 measurement date as its measurement date for the net pension liability (asset).
-The September 30, 2023 fiscal year end reported net pension asset was determined using a measure of the total pension liability and the pension net position as of the December 31, 2022 measurement date.
-The December 31, 2022 measurement date total pension liability was determined by an actuarial valuation performed as of that date.
+The Authority has chosen to use the December 31, 2023 measurement date as its measurement date for the net pension asset.
+The September 30, 2024 fiscal year end reported net pension asset was determined using a measure of the total pension liability and the pension net position as of the December 31, 2023 measurement date.
+The December 31, 2023 measurement date total pension liability was determined by an actuarial valuation performed as of that date.